lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 - `bytes32 id` is the hash of a standard (according to ERC165?)

 - `bytes data` is a byteArray of arbitrary data.
 Reciving contracts should take the `id` in consideration to properly decode the `data`.
-The function MUST revert if `typeId` is not accepted or unknown.
+The function MUST revert if `id` is not accepted or unknown.

 ### Events